garrettc00per/als-cfdna-classifier/README.md

 - **Precision: 73.9% ± 7.0%**
 - **Model: Logistic Regression**

 **Key Insight:** Top 4 combinations are highly competitive (all ~68-70% F1), with overlapping confidence intervals.
 This demonstrates that **multiple cfDNA characteristics are informative for ALS detection**, and no single feature set dominates with n=22 samples.
-Different runs may rank these combinations differently—this is the expected behavior of feature selection with limited data, not a pipeline failure.
+Different runs may rank these combinations differently.
+This is the expected behavior of feature selection with limited data, not a pipeline failure.

 ---